Skip to main content

 return ticket;

-Developers can also write a cloud function to generate Tickets, set up an HTTP access service for it, then clients can obtain Tickets via HTTP requests.
-For detailed instructions, refer to Using HTTP to Access Cloud Functions.
+Developers can also write a cloud function to generate a Ticket and set up an HTTP access service for it.
+Then the client-side can obtain the Ticket via HTTP requests.
+For detailed instructions, please refer to Accessing Cloud Functions via HTTP.

-When using custom login, user management is entirely handled by developers.
-In CloudBase, custom login doesn't require a separate registration process; corresponding CloudBase users are automatically created when users first authenticate with custom login.
+With custom login, user management is entirely handled by the developers.
+In CloudBase, custom login does not require a separate registration process.
+When users use custom login for the first time, the corresponding CloudBase user will be automatically created.

-- Create a user account in your user system.
+1. Create a user account in your system

-- Use the CloudBase server-side SDK to issue a Ticket for the user.
+2. Use the CloudBase server-side SDK to issue a Ticket for the user

-- The client completes the initial login using the Ticket (at which time CloudBase automatically creates the corresponding user).
+3. The client completes the initial login using the Ticket (at which point CloudBase automatically creates the corresponding user)

 Login Flow

-After the client application obtains the Ticket, it can call the client SDK method to log in to CloudBase:
+After the client-side application obtains the Ticket, it can then log in.

 import cloudbase from '@cloudbase/js-sdk';